 When using the KML Reflector, super-overlays are enabled by default, whether the data in question is raster or vector.
 For more information on the various options for KML super-overlay output, please see the page on the KML Reflector.

-Open the application and choose your file(s).
+- Open the application and choose your file(s).

-Here select Google Earth KML as the output format.
+- Select "Google Earth KML" as the output format.

-Then, click on continue, render, create a new folder and start rendering.
-Once the rendering process is finished, the .kml file is ready for you in the rendering folder.
-You can either view the content of the folder by clicking on the Open folder option or open Google Earth directly by clicking on Preview the map option.
+- Click on "Continue", and "render", create a new folder, and start rendering.
+Once the rendering process is finished, the .kml file is available in the rendering folder.
+You can either view the content of the folder by clicking on the "Open folder" option or open Google Earth directly by clicking on the "Preview the map" option.

 You can try to create a KML super overlay with the sample image of the Grand Canyon.

 How to put online KML for Google Earth